 - Willing to put themselves out there and to try new things

 - Enrolled at George Mason University or in the NOVA Advance Program

-- Availability for a mandatory weekly meeting on Thursday from 3-4 pm
+- Availability for a mandatory weekly meeting on Wednesday from 12pm-1 pm

 - Availability for mandatory training and weekly meetings scheduled in advanced.

 - Previous experience with presenting, facilitation and/or leadership development